 Once each year, DEQ contacts eligible systems to solicit interest in applying for a planning grant.
 Those who are interested in applying for a planning grant must submit a Letter of Interest (LOI) to DEQ.
 Responses, submitted as a LOI, are evaluated, rated, and ranked by DEQ for inclusion on the next annual priority list.
 Rating criteria focus on potential public health risks, long-term viability of the system (i.e., sustainability), and the status of the system’s compliance with state and federal regulations.
 The highest rankings are given to projects that DEQ has determined will most improve the waters of the state, provide for system sustainability, and best protect public health.

 The highest rated projects for which funding exists will be invited to submit a planning grant application.
 The number of grants offered each year is limited to available funding.
 Systems selected to receive grants are required to hire a professional engineer to survey the existing condition of the system, develop and screen alternatives to enable the system to meet future needs, select a recommended alternative, and evaluate the potential environmental impacts.
 An environmental information document is required of all grant recipients, and a system may be required to develop and implement mitigation measures as the project moves into design and construction.

 Each year DEQ prepares a priority list defining how it intends to allocate resources for wastewater facilities planning.
-The fiscal year (FY) 2017 priority list was reviewed and adopted by the Board of Environmental Quality in May 2016.
+The fiscal year (FY) 2018 priority list was reviewed and adopted by the Board of Environmental Quality in May 2017.
+The fiscal year (FY) 2019 priority list was reviewed and adopted by the Board of Environmental Quality in May 2018.